 Chocolate Mayan Bundt Cake:

 Now the cake may be exotic, the process is not, and this entire dessert comes together in about 20 minutes and you only use one bowl.
 While the cake is baking, you can mix up the glaze in a saucepan.
-Pour it into your nifty bundt cake pan like this one, and Presto!
+Pour it into your nifty bundt cake pan , and Presto!
 One deeelicious chocolate cake.

 For a higher cake, try using a smaller or different shaped Bundt pan and adjust baking time accordingly.

 For a celebration cake, after you’ve iced the cake, top with chocolate curls.

 If you feel like a traditional chocolate cake, simply eliminate the spices.